ctm/mb2-doc/README.md

 The web interface requires you to supply a password, but that password is only kept in memory, so anytime the server is restarted, all passwords are forgotten.

+I actually have a branch of the software that connects to Postgresql that isn't ready to be deployed yet.
+I don't yet have an estimate of when that will happen, but it's a very high priority.

 ### No encryption yet, use a throw-away password, please